refoscodoc/ATEA-Coding-Challenge/README.md

 After the loop is interrupted, the application ceases to run.
 This is a design choice as the application can be called on demand for any particular use case.
 In case I would have needed to let the application keep on running, I would personally have structured differently.
-For instance, through an enpdoint and with the host.Run() method looping the execution, without the while loop, but leaving the user with the possibility to query the database and write to it indefinitely.
+For instance, through an endpoint and with the host.Run() method looping the execution, without the while loop, but leaving the user with the possibility to query the database and write to it indefinitely.

 Lastly, you'll find a UnitTest project using nUnit and some very basic testing over the extension method: